Staub cookware is some of the best cookware you’ll ever use. Loved by foodies all over the world, find out what makes Staub cookware is so good.

 “Is Staub cookware any good and is it worth the price tag?”

-As a huge cast iron fan I’m a little biased and love pretty much all cast iron, however is Staub worth it? short answer is “Yes” I think it will bring years of enjoyment and fun cooking great meals
+As a huge cast iron fan I’m a little biased and love pretty much all cast iron, however, is Staub worth it?
+The short answer is “Yes” I think it will bring years of enjoyment and fun cooking great meals

 I have quite a bit of Staub cookware, which I love, it will properly outlive me.
 You can see one of my Staub Dutch ovens on Amazon.
 It’s a great size and the matte black finish goes well with traditional cast iron skillets and it’s not as showy which I prefer.